GLUR-DEV/GLUR-DEV/README.md

-- 👋 Hi, I’m @GLUR-DEV
+Hi, I’m GLUR-DEV

 My main languages are C/C++, C# and Python

-I'm a 14 yr old NZ'er and have no bitches
+I'm a 14 yr old, from New Zealand.
+And have zero friends.

 <!---
 GLUR-DEV/GLUR-DEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.